Margaux Salcedo

-She is in charge of Advocacy, Capacity Development, Economic Affairs, and Stakeholder Relations at the Department of Budget and Management.

 Education

 Salcedo is an outstanding alumna of St. Scholastica's College High School where she later became a professor of Philippine history and communication arts.
 She earned her bachelor's degree in economics from De La Salle University.
 She has a Juris Doctor from the Ateneo Law School where she was editor of the Ateneo Law Journal.

 Career

+Salcedo is a co-host of The Spokes, a daily political talk show hosted by former presidential spokespersons on the Bilyonaryo News Channel.

-Salcedo was a news anchor of GMA News Live and columnist of the Philippine Daily Inquirer.
+She was a news anchor of GMA News Live and columnist of the Philippine Daily Inquirer.

 She was also the presidential campaign spokesperson of former president Joseph Estrada.

-Publications and awards
+Catholic writer

 Salcedo is the founding editor-in-chief of the faith website Dominus Est, which won the St. Pope John Paul II Award in 2023 and the Best Website Award at the Catholic Mass Media Awards in 2020, 2022, 2023 and 2024, as well as Best Vlog for the show In Depth.